tushar5526/python-framework-benchmarks/README.md

 python benchmark.py
 ```

+Benchmark results are stored in the `results` folder.
 You can also use the `Makefile` to manually run benchmarks.

 Important Note
 --------------